-- Extra-long cord keeps the operator from having to re-plug as often when moving from room to room.
+- The extra-long cord keeps the operator from having to re-plug as often when moving from room to room.

-- The weight of the machine, a bulky 16 pounds, which made it inconvenient to move up and down the stairs, clean the car, and store without taking up too much room.
+- It’s not light.
+At a bulky 16 pounds, it can be inconvenient to move up and down stairs, use to clean the car, and store.

 - A lot of unnecessary plastic packaging in addition to a fair amount of cardboard packaging.

-All in all, the Hoover PowerDrive Pet Bagless Upright Vacuum will do a serviceable job vacuuming your pet hair-filled home.
-It’s bulky and on the loud side, but an affordable option for the task.Buy Now on Amazon
+All in all, the Hoover PowerDrive bagless upright vacuum will do a serviceable job vacuuming your pet hair-filled home at an affordable price.Shop on Amazon

 The Shark Rocket is one of the best values on this list.
-As a handheld vacuum cleaner, it’s not ideal for cleaning large rooms, but it’s extremely useful when it comes to furniture, stairs, and quick cleanup jobs.
-If you need it for the car, a vacuum attachment kit for car detailing is only about ten dollars more (though the machine itself is easily used as-is in the car, noted our verified rave review and in-depth test, Bissell vs Shark: The Ultimate Handheld Pet Hair Vacuum Cleaner Smackdown).
+As a handheld vacuum cleaner, it’s extremely useful when it comes to furniture, stairs, and quick cleanup jobs.
+If you need it for the car, a vacuum attachment kit for car detailing is only about 10 dollars more (though the machine itself is easily used as-is in the car, noted our verified rave review and in-depth test, Bissell vs. Shark: The Ultimate Handheld Pet Hair Vacuum Cleaner Smackdown).

 So, how does it work?
 With a long power cord and stretch hose, it’s easy to maneuver.
 The dusting brush is designed for hard-to-reach surfaces and the foot-long crevice tool is great for furniture.
 The True Pet motorized brush is designed especially for pet hair, but it doesn’t quite have the necessary “oomph” for deep carpets.
 For shorter carpets, bare floors, and upholstery, it’s just fine.

-As a smaller vacuum than others on the list, the dust cup needs to be emptied more often—simply do it over a trash can so that you don’t get the dust flying everywhere.
+As a smaller vacuum than others on the list, the dust cup needs to be emptied more often.
 For the price and versatility, this is a good deal in handheld vacuums, particularly for car cleanup.

-Best High-End Model: Miele Complete C3 Cat & Dog Canister Vacuum Cleaner (Verified Review)
+Best High-End Model: Miele Complete C3 Cat and Dog Canister Vacuum (Verified Review)

 Okay, we’ll just come right out and say it.
 This vacuum is expensive.
 It is very expensive.
-It is an investment in every sense of the word—but if you can afford it, the Miele is an absolute BEAST.
+It’s an investment in every sense of the word—but if you can afford it, the Miele is an absolute BEAST.
 There’s a reason it’s known as one of the best vacuums for pet hair you can buy.
 One Rover employee with a high-shedding husky mix says that her Miele is “the best thing [she] ever bought, hands-down.”
-Plus, it is built to outlast cheaper models—the manufacturer claims it has a 20-year life span—and though it has an average 1-year warranty, there are Miele dealerships across the nation that can help with repairs if and when they are necessary.
+Plus, it’s built to outlast cheaper models—the manufacturer claims it has a 20-year life span—and though it has an average one-year warranty, there are Miele dealerships across the nation that can help with repairs if and when they are necessary.

-With an air-cleaned, sealed filtration system, the Miele actually tackles pet odor along with dog and cat hair, pet dander, and regular old dirt.
-The dusting brush, crevice tool, and upholstery tool get those hard to reach areas, while the “turbo brush” attachment goes to town on cat hair.
+With an air-cleaned, sealed filtration system, this machine tackles pet odor along with dog and cat hair, pet dander, and regular old dirt.
+The dusting brush, crevice tool, and upholstery tool get those hard-to-reach areas, while the “turbo brush” attachment goes to town on cat hair.

 On the plus side, the Miele is very quiet; so quiet in fact, our reviewer said her normally-scared-of-the-vacuum-cleaner chow mix stuck around to observe the machine in use.

-For more about the Miele Complete C3, read our in-depth verified review here.Buy Now on Amazon
+For more about the Miele Complete C3, read our full verified review here.Shop on Amazon

-Best Basic Upright: Eureka PowerSpeed Pet Bagless Upright Vacuum Cleaner (Verified Review)
+Best Basic Upright: Eureka PowerSpeed Bagless Vacuum Cleaner (Verified Review)

 We can all agree that what matters most in a pet-specific vacuum is how well the unit picks up dirt, dog hair, and cat hair.
 During our in-home test, our reviewer noted strong suction, “from both the rotating brush intake on the floor and the hose when disconnected, crucial to handling pet hair.”

-Potential drawbacks include a hose extension attachment that’s not long enough to reach ceiling corners (for cobwebs, etc.) and an awkward handle feel.
+Potential drawbacks include a hose extension attachment that’s not long enough to reach ceiling corners (for cobwebs, etc.) and an awkward handle grip.

-Best for Small Jobs Handheld: Bissell Pet Hair Eraser Corded Hand Vacuum (Verified Review)
+Best Handheld for Small Jobs: Bissell Pet Hair Eraser Corded Hand Vacuum (Verified Review)

-Studies show a whopping 15% of the population is allergic to pets.
-One study showed that even if advised to give up their pet by their doctor, only one of five people did.
+Research shows a whopping 15% of the population is allergic to pets.
+However, according to one study, even if allergic people are advised to give up their pets by the doctor, only one in five people did.

-What makes a person allergic?
-A secreted protein released by dander and saliva is to blame—these allergens are sticky, clinging to pet fur but also clothing, mattresses, drapes, or bedding for long periods of time.
+A secreted protein released by dander and saliva is to blame for allergies.
+These allergens are sticky, clinging to pet fur as well as clothing, mattresses, drapes, or bedding for long periods.
 They also stay suspended in the air for several hours.

-To deal with your allergies, invest in a great vacuum.
 Vacuuming frequently can keep allergens from piling up.
-The single most important key to vacuuming frequently is to use a vacuum with a HEPA filter, which removes 99.97% of all tiny particles.
+The single most important key to effective vacuum cleaning is to use a vacuum with a HEPA filter, which removes 99.97% of all tiny particles.

 Once you have the right vacuum, make sure you empty it outside in your outdoor garbage can to prevent spreading the trapped allergens in your home.

-Shark has several models of pet vacuums.
-So, what sets the APEX apart?
-It’s the biggest and most powerful one, with 1350 watts of sucking power.
-Some reviewers say it’s a bit heavy, but others don’t mind because of how strong it is.
-Plus, the canister detaches to become a handheld, portable vacuum to use on stairs.
-Whatever function you’re using, the APEX’s Complete Seal, anti-allergen HEPA filtration system removes allergens and pet odors.
-And, it has built-in noise reduction to protect your ears—and your pets’ ears—from that scary vacuum cleaner sound.
+Shark has several models of pet vacuums, but the Apex is the biggest and most powerful one, with 1,350 watts of sucking power.
+Some reviewers say it’s a bit heavy; others don’t mind because of how strong it is.
+The canister detaches to become a handheld, portable vacuum to use on stairs and the vacuum’s Complete Seal, anti-allergen HEPA filtration system removes allergens and pet odors.
+It also has built-in noise reduction to protect your—and your pets’—ears from that scary vacuum cleaner sound.

-The APEX has one more super-cool feature: a self-cleaning brush roll that removes pet hair as it’s picked up, directing it straight into the canister.
-No more stuck rollers or picking and unwrapping long hair from the roller brush with your fingers!Buy Now on Amazon
+The Apex has one more super-cool feature: a self-cleaning brush roll that removes pet hair as it’s picked up, directing it straight into the canister.
+No more stuck rollers or picking and unwrapping long hair from the roller brush with your fingers!Shop on Amazon

-Beyond having the best in basically every category from suction to filtration, this vacuum is designed specifically for homes with pets, with a tangle-free turbine tool that removes hair.
-This vacuum doesn’t use filters but rather, features whole machine HEPA filtration.
-That’s why it’s both asthma- and allergy-friendly.
-The cleaner head adjusts automatically for the type of surface, which means you don’t have to push any buttons when switching from hard floors to carpets.
+Beyond having the best in basically every category from suction to filtration, this vacuum is designed for homes with pets, with a tangle-free turbine tool that removes hair.
+Instead of filters, this vacuum uses whole-machine HEPA filtration, making it both asthma- and allergy-friendly.
+The cleaner head adjusts automatically to the type of surface it is rolling over, from hard floors to carpets and back again.

-Black + Decker does full-size vacuum cleaners, too.
-This 2-in-1 anti-allergen vacuum has a high-performance filter that captures over 99% of allergens, and it can run for up to an hour on a single charge.
+This two-in-one anti-allergen vacuum has a high-performance filter that captures over 99% of allergens, and it can run for up to an hour on a single charge.
 Plus, you can go from floors to ceilings with the extension wand and four-foot hose.
-Extra features include touchpad controls, adjustable suction speed, and LED lights.Buy Now on Amazon
+Extra features include touchpad controls, adjustable suction speed, and LED lights.Shop on Amazon

 Kenmore makes old-school workhorse vacuums that have stood the test of time.
 This upright bagged beltless model has a fast-spinning roller brush that picks up dander, pet hair, and dirt from floors, furniture, and stairs.
-Plus, the HEPA filter system keeps 99.97% of allergens “in the bag.”
-It’s even certified by the Asthma and Allergy Foundation of America (AAFA).
-The included Pet Handi-Mate tool cleans hard-to-reach places.Buy Now on Amazon
+The HEPA filter system keeps 99.97% of allergens in the bag—it’s even certified by the Asthma and Allergy Foundation of America (AAFA).
+The included Pet Handi-Mate tool gets into hard-to-reach places.Find on Amazon

-I know what you’re thinking: a bagged vacuum?
-Who can be bothered?
-But there are benefits to the bag.
+There are benefits to bagged vacuums, particularly for those with allergies.
 For one thing, they contain all that sucked-up dirt and pet hair in one disposable receptacle, which means you don’t have to vacuum the vacuum cleaner itself.

 If you’ve got your eye on a Dyson vacuum but also want something flexible and lightweight, this cordless stick vacuum might be for you.
-The upgraded Dyson V11 is very popular with pet owners thanks to its efficient motor, which makes it much more powerful than other stick vacuums on the market.
+The upgraded Dyson V11 is very popular with pet owners thanks to its efficient motor; it’s much more powerful than other stick vacuums on the market.

-Like other Dyson vacuums, the filtration system is excellent—and while yes, it’s battery-operated, the battery life is surprisingly good.
-The charging time is between 3.5 – 4.5 hours, which does mean you’ve got to take a breather between heavy cleaning sessions (if they’re going to last longer than 60 minutes at a time.)
+Like other Dyson vacuums, the filtration system is excellent—and while yes, it’s battery-operated, the battery life is surprisingly good, at about an hour.
+The charging time is between 3.5–4.5 hours, which does mean you’ll have to take a breather between heavy cleaning sessions.Find on Amazon

-The TruePet converts from an upright vacuum cleaner to a handheld one when you’re working with stairs and furniture, though it is heavy, so vacuuming stairs can get awkward if you have several to do.
+The TruePet converts from an upright vacuum cleaner to a canister style when you’re working with stairs and furniture, though it is heavy, so vacuuming stairs can get awkward if you have several to do.
 Some reviewers also note that the suction is not as good on very thick carpets.
-That said, this is definitely one of the best pet hair vacuums in this price range.
+That said, this is one of the best pet hair vacuums in this price range.